banthebags.org » For Health Professionals

 Chair, Massachusetts Breastfeeding Coalition

 February, 2007 — In Massachusetts, getting hospitals to stop marketing baby formula became a battle of words fought in the press and in the corridors of the State House.
 In February 2006, then-Governor Mitt Romney directed our state’s Public Health Council to rescind the country’s first state regulation to ban hospital distribution of formula company discharge bags.
-Romney, his spokesman, and other opponents of the ban argued that women should be “free to choose” how they feed their babies, and that women should not be “forced” to breastfeed.
-Read more »
+Romney, his spokesman, and other opponents of the ban argued that women should be “free to choose†how they feed their babies, and that women should not be “forced†to breastfeed.
+Continue reading

 Physicians opt out of drug company-sponsored “Education”